What is Passive Design? Strategies, Benefits, and Implementation Guide

 For more detailed information on passive solar home design, visit the U.S.Department of Energy.

-- Thermal Mass: Materials like concrete, stone, and brick absorb heat during the day and release it at night, naturally regulating indoor temperatures.
+Understanding the sun path helps position openings and shading elements effectively.
+Thermal mass materials like concrete, stone, and brick absorb heat during the day and release it at night, stabilizing indoor temperatures and reducing reliance on mechanical heating and cooling.

-- Insulation: High-quality insulation in walls, roofs, and floors minimizes heat loss in winter and heat gain in summer, ensuring stable indoor conditions.
+Quality insulation in walls, roofs, and floors is a crucial passive design strategy.
+It minimizes heat loss in winter and prevents heat gain in summer, ensuring stable indoor conditions and enhancing energy efficiency.

 For more on how these strategies are applied in green building, refer to the National Renewable Energy Laboratory.